scta/scta-rdf-schema/docs_source/proposals/quote-ref-relations.md

 </cit>
 ```

-The above markup is currently converted at build to following set of relationships.
+The above markup is currently converted at build time to the following set of relationships.

-A `ref` becomes an expression with a structureType=structureElementType and further takes a property called `elementType` designating it as an structureElementReference.
+A `ref` becomes an expression with a `structureType=structureElementType` and further takes a property called `elementType` designating it as an `structureElementReference`.

-A `quote` becomes an expression with a structureType=structureElementType and further takes a property called `elementType` designating it as an structureElementQuotation.
+A `quote` becomes an expression with a `structureType=structureElementType` and further takes a property called `elementType` designating it as an `structureElementQuotation`.

-When a ref does not have an `corresp` attribute is considered to be an independent reference (that is not associated with a quotation).
-In such a case it should have an `@ana` or `@target` property when the target is known and a resource id exists.
+When a `ref` does not have an `@corresp` attribute it is considered to be an independent reference (that is, not associated with a quotation).
+In such a cases, it should have an `@ana` or `@target` property when the target is known and a resource id exists.

-In such cases, the value of the `@ana` or `@target` property becomes the value of the `sctap:isInstance` property confirming that this reference is an instance of a canonical quote or passage.
+In such cases, the value of the `@ana` attribute becomes the value of the `sctap:isInstanceOf` property confirming that this reference is an instance of a canonical quote or passage.

+Alternatively, the value of the `@target` becomes the value of the `sctap:source` identifying the target as the source passage of the quotation in question.

-But when, as is the case here, they have a `@corresp`, the quotation to which the reference is attached is the `instanceOf` and the ref takes the `isReferenceTo` property.
+But when, as is the case here, the `ref` has a `@corresp`, the quotation to which the reference is attached is the `isInstanceOf` or `source` and the `ref` takes the `isReferenceTo` property.

-In such cases, when the `ref` has a `@corresp` it should not have an `@ana` or `@target` because, again, it is the quotation that is the instanceOf.
-The for this instance can always be found by beginning at the `isInstanceOf` quotation and then following the property `isReferenceTo` to the `ref` in question.
+In such cases, when the `ref` has a `@corresp`, it should not have an `@ana` or `@target` because, again, it is the quotation that has the `source` or `isInstanceOf`.
+The `source` for the ref can always be found by beginning at the quotation (as an object) and then following the property `isReferenceTo` to the (subject) `ref` in question.

 # Example 3: Quotation with two associated reference.

 However, there is a complication.
-Sometimes we have quotation with two associated references: one to the quotation source and second to the place where the quotation was found.
+Sometimes we have quotation with two associated references:
+one to the quotation source and a second to the place where the quotation was found by the quoting author.

 For example: